-One should also note that the RC calculations carried out in small scattering angles give radiative correction results that can be quite smaller than corrections obtained from larger angles.
-Consequently, small angle scattering experiments like DRad/PRad, in this respect have an advantage as compared to larger angle scattering experiments.
-In [61] such calculations have been performed for a very small scattering angle range of PRad, at $\theta_e = 0.8^{\circ} - 3.8^{\circ}$, which corresponds to the Q^2 range of $2 \cdot 10^{-4} (\text{GeV/c})^2 \le Q^2 \le 2 \cdot 10^{-2} (\text{GeV/c})^2$.
-For DRad, the planned calculations will be carried out at very low scattering angles as well, $\theta_e = 0.7^{\circ} - 6.0^{\circ}$, corresponding to $2 \cdot 10^{-4} (\text{GeV/c})^2 \le Q^2 \le 5 \cdot 10^{-2} (\text{GeV/c})^2$.
+One should note that the RC calculations carried out in small scattering angles give radiative correction results that can be quite smaller than corrections obtained from larger angles.
+Consequently, small angle scattering experiments like PRad [68], PRad-II [69], and DRad, in this respect have an advantage as compared to larger angle scattering experiments.
+In Ref.
+[70], such calculations have been performed for a very small scattering angle range of PRad, at $\theta_e = 0.7^\circ - 6.5^\circ$, which corresponds to the Q^2 range of $2 \cdot 10^{-4} (\text{GeV/c})^2 \le Q^2 \le 6 \cdot 10^{-2} (\text{GeV/c})^2$.
+For DRad, the respective angle region is $\theta_e = 0.7^\circ - 6.0^\circ$, corresponding to $2 \cdot 10^{-4} (\text{GeV/c})^2 \le Q^2 \le 5 \cdot 10^{-2} (\text{GeV/c})^2$.

-The common systematic uncertainty of the PRad r_p result from [12, 62] is dominated by the Q^2 dependent uncertainties.
-In particular, it is dominated by those uncertainties that primarily affect the low Q^2 data points, such as those stemming from the Møller scatterings.
+The total systematic uncertainty of the PRad r_p result from [12, 71] is partially dominated by the Q^2 dependent uncertainties.
+In particular, it is dominated by those uncertainties that primarily affect the low Q^2 data points, such as those stemming from the Møller scattering.
 These uncertainties include the Møller RC, Møller event selection, beam energy, detector positions, etc. They are introduced into the cross section measurements by the use of the bin-by-bin method, in which one obtains the e - p to e - e ratio by taking the e - p and e - e counts from the same angular bin.
-In other words, the e - p count in each angular bin gets a different normalization factor from that of the Møller e - e count.
+In other words, the e - p count in each angular bin gains a different normalization factor from that of the Møller e - e count.

 On the other hand, the r_p result is insensitive to the normalization uncertainties, which may shift all data points up or down at the same time.
-The Q^2 -dependent systematic uncertainties on r_p can be eliminated by introducing a floating parameter in the radius extracting fitter.
-The studies in [44] have already shown that the effect on r_p is nearly zero, even with a normalization uncertainty that is as larger as 5% (ten times larger than the typical normalization uncertainties for PRad).
-Thus, in order to reduce the systematic uncertainties on r_p , one can rely more on the integrated Møller method rather than on the bin-by-bin method.
-In this case, one would integrate the Møller counts in a fixed angular range, and use it as a common normalization factor to the e - p counts from all angular bins.
-This will turn all systematic uncertainties from the Møller into normalization uncertainties on the cross section, and thus completely eliminate any possible effect on r_p .
-An example is illustrated in Fig. 59, where the e - p to e - e ratios from simulations with different beam energies are plotted relative to those obtained with the nominal beam energy.
-For the upper plot, the results with scattering angles less than 1.6° are obtained with the bin-by-bin method, while the results with larger scattering angles are obtained with the integrated Møller method.
+The Q^2 -dependent systematic uncertainties on r_p can be eliminated by introducing a floating parameter in the radius extracting fitting function.
+The studies in [44] have already shown that the effect on r_p is nearly zero, even with a normalization uncertainty that is as large as 5% (ten times larger than the typical normalization uncertainties in PRad).
+Thus, to reduce the systematic uncertainties on r_p , we may rely more on the so-called integrated Møller method rather than on the bin-by-bin method.
+In this case, one can integrate the Møller counts in a fixed angular range, and use it as a common normalization factor to the e - p counts from all angular bins.
+This will turn all Møller systematic uncertainties into normalization uncertainties on the cross section, and thus completely eliminate any possible effect on r_p .
+An example is illustrated in Fig. 62, where the e - p to e - e ratios from simulations with different beam energies are plotted relative to those obtained with the nominal beam energy.
+In the upper plot, the results with scattering angles less than 1.6° are obtained with the bin-by-bin method, while the results with larger scattering angles are obtained with the integrated Møller method.
 There is a clear Q^2 -dependent systematic uncertainty caused by the bin-by-bin method in the forward angular region.
-On the other hand, for the bottom plot the integrated Møller method is applied for all angular ranges.
-In this case, the beam energy affects mostly the normalization of the data points.
-The effect on the extracted r_p will be significantly smaller.
+On the other hand, in the bottom plot, the integrated Møller method is applied to all angular ranges.
+In this case, the beam energy mostly affects the normalization of the data points, and the effect on the extracted r_p will be significantly smaller.